basecamp/handbook/how-we-work.md

 ## Asynchronously

 We have people working all sorts of different hours and from all sorts of different places at Box Products.
-That alone makes it hard to enforce a lot of tightly-coupled workflows during the day, but that’s a feature not a bug.
+That alone makes it hard to enforce a lot of tightly-coupled workflows during the day (that’s a feature not a bug).
 Most of the work you do at Box Products shouldn’t require you to be in constant communication throughout the entire day with someone.

-It’s far better for everyone’s concentration and sanity if you collaborate as though most things will get an answer eventually, but not necessarily right this second.
+It’s far better for everyone’s concentration and sanity if you collaborate as though most things will get answered eventually, but not necessarily right this second.
 Your first choice of action should be to post a message, a todo, or a document about what you need to explain or need to know.
-Then others can read it on their schedule, when the natural lulls of the day allow it, rather than being interrupted right in their peak flow time.
+Others can read it on their schedule, when the natural lulls of the day allow it, rather than being interrupted right in their peak flow time.

 Don’t take that as gospel, though.
-Some times you really DO need to tightly collaborate with someone for an extended period of time, and that’s fine.
-We have pings, hangouts, screensharing, or even in-person collaboration for when nothing else will do.
-(But most of the time something else will).
+Sometimes you really _DO_ need to tightly collaborate with someone for an extended period of time, and that’s fine.
+We have pings, hangouts, screensharing, or even in-person collaboration for when nothing else will do (But most of the time something else will).

 All that being said, you should still ensure that there is ample overlap with the people you work with most of the time.
 While most roadblocks can just as well be cleared in 15-30-60 minutes, they become real annoying if it’s a one-day